 You can apply and purchase your parking permit online!
-To learn how, and to view our Parking Regulations visit our Police Services & Safety page.
-If you are requesting a parking decal for the spring semester ONLY, the cost is $12.50 for commuter students and $25 for on-campus students.
+To learn how, and to view our Parking Regulations, visit our Police Services & Safety page.

 ID cards are available in the C.C.S.I.
-Office, Student Center - third floor.
+Office, located in the Mountie Den/Bookstore - second floor.
 The cost is $5.00 for a brand new card and $15.00 to replace a lost card.

 WebAdvisor is a web-based application which serves as an academic record resource for Mansfield University students.
 MU students use WebAdvisor to access academic information such as registration, schedules, grades, unofficial transcripts, and program evaluations (degree audit).
 Current MU students can access WebAdvisor under Web Logins on our main university webpage or by entering the following address: WebAdvisor.
 Your user ID will be your email username.
 For password information, please see Account Information.